csjywu1/ADAG/README.md

 This is the code for Anomaly Detection on Attribute Graph.
+Our code is derived from improvements to the GRDATE \footnote{https://github.com/FelixDJC/GRADATE}.
+The injected anomalies into these datasets for evaluation are sourced from the CoLA\footnote{https://github.com/TrustAGI-Lab/CoLA}.